Rdailuo/Rdailuo/README.md

 <h2>💼 Past Work Experience:</h2>
+- Data Analyst (Global Procurement) @ Royal Bank of Canada (RBC) (Sept-Dec 2024)

-- Customer Success Program Coordinator Co-op @ BlackBerry
+- Customer Success Program Coordinator Co-op @ BlackBerry (Jan-Apr 2024)
-- Underwriting Analyst Co-op, Cybersecurity @ AIG American International Group Inc.
+- Underwriting Analyst Co-op, Cybersecurity @ AIG American International Group Inc. (Sept-Dec 2024)

 <h2> ⚡ Fun Facts:</h2>

 - I can speak Spanish, Chinese and English
-- I am a hip hop and marinera (Peruvian traditional dance) dancer
+- I am a hip-hop and marinera (Peruvian traditional dance) dancer
-- I like exploring the world of AI and integrate it into business strategies (that's cool!)
+- I like exploring the world of AI and integrating it into business strategies (that's cool!)
 - If you love coffee like I do, I will buy you one!
 - My dream is to eat all types of food that exist in the world 🌎